-- a. installsgive tenants a choice between Air Source Heat PumpsPump or oil heating in homes situated in areas that have no access to mains gas; - b. providesprovide full redecoration of kitchens and bathrooms after the installation is completed; - b.c. consider installing Photovoltaic, or Solar Panels, on properties where low energy ratings or fuel poverty, cannot otherwise be addressed.
+- I. give tenants a choice between Air Source Heat Pump or oil heating in homes situated in areas that have no access to mains gas - II. provide full redecoration of kitchens and bathrooms after the installation is completed - III. consider installing photovoltaic, or solar panels, on properties where low energy ratings or fuel poverty, cannot otherwise be addressed.
+The orientation of the property needs to be suitable before considering photovoltaics or solar panels - IV. investigate hybrid heating systems - V. when new kitchens are fitted or rewiring takes place, heat detectors will be installed in kitchens

-4.3 Homes designated for older people
+4.3 Homes designated for people over the age of 60

 - a.
-The Council manages around 2,000 properties (bungalows and flats) which are designated for older people. - b.
-Welsh Government population projections indicate that the age group 65 and older in Powys will increase from 33,600 in 2014 to 3647,400 in 2039.
-In 2039 it is projected that 39% of the whole populationall residents in Powys, by 2035 belongs to this age group.
-This demographic change informs the Council's decision to look specifically at improving homes designated for older people. - c.
+The Council manages around 1,800 properties (bungalows and flats) which are allocated to people over the age of 60 as part of the Common Housing Allocation Scheme "Homes in Powys". - b.
+Welsh Government population projections indicate that the age group 65 and older in Powys will increase from 33,600 in 2014 to 47,400 in 2039.
+In 2039 it is projected that 39% of all residents in Powys belongs to this age group. - c.
+The Council has adopted a level access approach for these 1,800 properties.
+This includes - I. Level paths and hand rails along paths on an estate and to the front door - II.
+Removing of steep, unsafe ramps - III.
+Automatic opening doors for entrances to blocks of flats - IV.
+Scooter stores for blocks of flats - V. External and internal lighting in communal areas meets the recommended standards used in the RNIB guidance 'Homes for People with Sight loss'. - d.
 This improvement standard will be above the required standard, where feasible.
-This will enable tenants to live independent lives for longer.
-Pilot projects have been identified in consultation completed and evaluated with tenants, Housing Staff, Occupational Therapists and County Councillors.
+This will enable tenants to live independent lives for longer and be more inclusive for all visitors.
+Pilot projects have been completed and have been evaluated. - e.
+The evaluation has informed the future programme of works and has improved the process to deliver the outcomes that benefit the tenants.